-There are many options available to go beyond the essential kids outdoor clothing:
+There are many options available to go beyond the essential outdoor clothing for kids:

 - Kids Hiking Pants: Ok, ok… convertible hiking pants can look tacky on tourists, but they look super cute on kids.
 Plus, good quality hiking pants for kids are lightweight, quick drying and offer UV protection.
-Having the option to wear them as pants or shorts gives great flexibility when dealing with variable weather.
+Convertible hiking pants for kids are excellent for variable weather as they can be worn as full hiking pants or shorts.

-- Kids hiking backpack: As a general rule, we try to keep kids hiking packs at home to help keep their energy up.
-But if the hike is short, or they want to bring a bunch of toys, then we’ll let them wear their own kids hiking bag.
+- Kids hiking backpack: As a general rule, we try to keep our kids hiking packs at home to help keep their energy up.
+But if the hike is short, or they want to bring a bunch of toys, then we’ll let them wear their own kids hiking backpack.

-- Kids hiking sandals: When the weather is nice and the trail isn’t too challenging, we all prefer to wear closed-toe hiking sandals on our feet.
-We enjoy the refreshing feeling of getting air on your feet on a beautiful day.
-We love our Keen hiking sandals and have been wearing them for over a decade.
+- Kids hiking sandals: When the weather is nice and the hiking trail isn’t too challenging, our kids prefer to wear closed-toe hiking sandals on their feet.
+Kids enjoy the refreshing feeling of getting air on their feet on a beautiful day.
+We love our Keen hiking sandals for kids – they are great for adults too, we’ve been wearing them for over a decade.

-- Fleece: Dressing for the always changing weather is always a challenge.
-Packing a lightweight fleece for everyone is an excellent option to help keep everyone warm in the mornings or when a cold wind blows in unexpectedly.
+- Kids fleece jacket: Dressing for the ever-changing weather is always a challenge.
+Packing a lightweight fleece jacket for the kids is an excellent option to help keep them warm in the mornings or when a cold wind blows in unexpectedly.

-- Explorer vest: Go to any national park and you’ll see tons of kids proudly wearing explorer vests.
-They are mesh, lightweight and have tons of pockets for their treasures.
+- Explorer vest: Go to any US National Park and you’ll see tons of kids proudly wearing explorer vests.
+They are mesh, lightweight and have tons of pockets for the treasures kids find while hiking.

 Optional Hiking Gear for Kids